-Energy experts Love Energy Savings have compiled a list of the top 10 energy saving mobile apps available through the Apple store and the Play store, giving you the power to reduce your heating, electricity and even fuel cost, all at your fingertips.
+Energy experts at Love Energy Savings have compiled a list of the top 10 energy saving mobile apps available through the Apple and the Play stores, giving you the power to reduce your heating, electricity and even fuel costs.

 Smart home technology is constantly making your home more intelligent.
-You can now control everything from your doorbell to your washing machine, all from your smartphone -- and now, you can save on your bills with it, too.
+You can now control everything from your doorbell to your washing machine, all from your smartphone - and now, you can save money on your bills with it too.

-Hive is one of the biggest names in smart thermostats today.
-Hive claims it can save customers as much as £130 a year.
+Hive is one of the biggest names in smart thermostats.
+Hive thermostats claim to save customers as much as £130 a year.
 That promise, alongside its user-friendly features, makes Hive one of the most popular systems on the market.

-It has a number of money-saving features, including frost protection to prevent your pipes from freezing in low temperatures and a holiday mode to make sure you’re not wasting energy when you’re away from home.
-You can even connect Hive to your Amazon Echo, allowing you to control your home’s heating with your voice!
+Hive has several money-saving features, including frost protection to prevent your pipes from freezing in low temperatures and a holiday mode to make sure you’re not wasting energy when you’re away from home.
+You can even connect Hive to your Amazon Alexa, allowing you to control your home’s heating with your voice!